How2Compute/docker-flask/README.md

 # docker-flask
 A repository with some basic code and a docker file to get you started with running flask in a dockerized environment!
+This repository is also available on the docker hub: https://hub.docker.com/r/realalphav/flask/

 ## This image should merely be used for development and/or testing.
 It does not use nginx, so won't be able to handle a production workload.